andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 carrental-...                 ← other framework or library
 ```

 The classes in these technical projects can then be used in the business packages of **carrental** project - starting at the first level.
 For example, if you are using ORMs like EF Core, isolate them in a **separate project** `storage` and then use EF classes in the package `carpool/` behind a class like `StoredCar.cs`, which is designed as a `Decorator`, `Bridge` or `Adapter` pattern.

-**Important:** The domain interfaces and classes in the root package of **carrental** project should never use classes technical of projects.

-**Option 2) Alternative:** suitable for projects with small codebases.
-3.3 The Exchange Package:
-Isolate all technical aspects (everything that requires data exchange with external systems)

-* into a dedicated package `exchange/`

-followed by further subpackages for each aspect, such as:

-* `endpoint/`   → HTTP classes for WEB access with helper classes
-* `resource/`   → HTTP classes for REST and JSON/XML DTOs with helper classes
-* `storage/`    → ORM classes for DB access with helper classes
-* `paypal/`     → Paypal REST library
-* `mailing/`    → SMTPS/IMAPS/POP3S for EMAIL sending and server integration with helper classes
-* `messaging/`  → AVRO classes for Kafka integration with helper classes
-* `text/`       → Textformatting library with helper classes
-* `pdf/`        → PDF library with helper classes
-* `other.../`   → ... library/classes ...

-The classes in these packages can then be used in the business packages starting at the first level.
-E. g. when using ORMs like EF Core, isolate them in the `exchange/storage/` package.
+## 5.2 Option 2: Single-Project Logical Isolation (Small to Mid-Sized Codebases)

+For more compact applications or single-team projects, spinning up dozens of physical projects adds unnecessary DevOps overhead.
+Instead, you can achieve the exact same logical isolation by grouping all framework-facing structures into a dedicated root-level `exchange/` package.

 ```
 carrental/
 ├── application/
 ├── carpool/
+│   ├── ...Car.cs
 │   └── StoredCar.cs             ← Uses exchange/storage/ for persistence
 ├── exchange/
-│   ├── endpoint/            → HTTP classes JSON/XML DTOs
 │   ├── resource/                → REST classes JSON/XML DTOs
 │   ├── storage/                 ← EF Core Entity
 │   │   ├── CarEntity.cs         ← EF Core Entity
 │   │   ├── CarDbContext.cs      ← EF Core DbContext
+│   │   ├── CustomerEntity.cs
+│   │   ├── CustomerDbContext.cs
 │   │   ├── Db....cs             ← EF Core common Utils or Helper only for this package
 │   │   └── ...
 │   ├── paypal/                  → Paypal: REST library
 │   ├── mailing/                 → Email SMTPS, IMAPS or POP3S Protocol
 │   ├── messaging/               → Queues Apache Avro or Protocol Buffers DTOs │   └── ...
 ├── .../
 └── ICar.cs                      ← Never knows about EF Core
 ```

-**Important:**
-The domain interfaces and classes in the root package should never depends on technical DTO classes.
-* All ORM classes (Entity, DbContext) live in `exchange/storage/` package
-* The package `exchange/storage/` can be used by `carpool/`, `payment/` not otherwise
+**Strict Rules of the Exchange Architectural Boundary:**

-* Domain adapters (like `StoredCar` in `carpool/`) depends on DTOs of `exchange/storage/` package
+* **Unidirectional Dependency Flow:** Domain adapters (such as `StoredCar` in `carpool/`) are allowed to import and look down into the data schemas of the `exchange/` package.

-This ensures framework independence and clean dependency flow.
+* **Absolute Root Ignorance:** Interfaces and value objects sitting at level "0" (the root package directory like `ICar.cs`) must never import or mention data objects, entities, or libraries originating from `exchange/`.
+* **No Cross-Border Contamination:** The `exchange/storage/` package must exclusively deal with persistence mechanisms.
+It has no say over business decisions.

 **E.g. Integration of ORM Layer** -  `exchange/storage/ `